SJTU-DDST/librdpma_fork/README.md

 Building the tools of librdpma is straightforward since it will automatically install dependencies.
 Specifically, using the following steps:

 1. clone the project
-   - use `git clone git@github.com:SJTU-DDST/librdpma_fork.git --recursive` to clone submodules
+   - use `git clone git@github.com:SJTU-DDST/librdpma_fork.git --recursive` to clone submodules,
    - or clone normally, and then use `git submodule update --init --recursive`
-2. `mkdir build && cd build && cmake ..`
+2. `mkdir build && cd build && cmake .. && make -j`
-   - compile_commands.json will generate in build/
+   - compile_commands.json will generate in `build/`
-3. `make -j`
 4. `cd ..` to go back

+It is worth mentioning that **each machine** (e.g., host, dpu, etc.) you want to test is required to build this.

 <!-- 不知道为啥，50 上得 sudo 才能编译，有点怪 -->